S4 method for class 'trial_sequence_ITT'

 conf_int

-Construct the point-wise 95-percent confidence intervals of cumulative incidences for the target trial population under treatment and non-treatment and their differences by simulating the parameters in the marginal structural model from a multivariate normal distribution with the mean equal to the marginal structural model parameter estimates and the variance equal to the estimated robust covariance matrix.
+Construct the point-wise 95-percent confidence intervals of cumulative incidences for the target trial population under treatment and non-treatment and their differences.
+The default confidence interval construction methods simulates the parameters in the marginal structural model from a multivariate normal distribution with the mean equal to the marginal structural model parameter estimates and the variance equal to the estimated robust covariance matrix.

 samples